OPEN CALL

 Eduardo M. Saubidet (Director / Curator)

-Graduated from the University of Salvador, holding a degree in Business Administration.
-With a background in Fine Arts (IUNA / REA), he blends aesthetic order and conceptual work in curating and general production of interdisciplinary exhibitions.
-He has national and international experience, having directly participated in art and social relationship projects such as Kunsthaus Tacheles in Berlin and CC Mil Mts.
+Graduated from the University of Salvador with a degree in Business Administration.
+With studies at the School of Fine Arts (IUNA / REA), he combines aesthetic order and conceptual work in the curatorship and general production of interdisciplinary exhibitions.
+With experience in both national and international fields, he has participated directly in social relation art projects, such as Kunsthaus Tacheles in Berlin and CC Mil Mts.
 2 in Santiago de Chile.
-He is currently specializing in critical texts and art diffusion at the National University of the Arts / Micro Curadurías Saco Diploma (Chile) / Futura CCEBA.
+He is currently pursuing a specialization in critical texts and art dissemination at the Department of Criticism, Universidad Nacional de las Artes / Diploma in Micro-Curatorships Saco (Chile) / Futura CCEBA.

 Artist and cultural manager.
-She has coordinated the Residencia Epecuén since 2017, is the producer for AAMM Art Fund, and works at MAPA ART FAIR in Buenos Aires.
-As a visual artist, she works in sculpture, painting, site-specific actions, relational projects, and collective creations.
-She studied Visual Arts and Image and Sound Design at the UBA.
-She has participated in solo and group exhibitions, residencies, and projects in Argentina, Chile, Brazil, the US, Spain, Germany, and Ecuador.
+She has coordinated Residencia Epecuén since 2017, is a producer for AAMM art fund, and works at MAPA FERIA in Buenos Aires.
+She is active as a visual artist in sculpture, painting, site-specific actions, relational projects, and collective creations.
+She studied visual arts and Image and Sound Design at UBA.
+She has participated in solo and group exhibitions, residencies, and projects in Argentina, Chile, Brazil, USA, Spain, Germany, and Ecuador.

-Artist, manager, educator, and researcher.
-She studied Visual Arts Teaching (REA) and obtained a degree in Visual Arts (UMSA).
-She participated in various training spaces, including clinics with Ana Gallardo, Verónica Gómez, Héctor Maranessi, seminars with Hernan Vargas, Clarisa Appendino, Jimena Croceri, Luis Terán, Chiachio and Giannone, Florencia Caiazza, La tercera oreja – Tsonami Chile, and the curatorial art camp of Kekena Corbalán.
-She has attended Residencia Epecuén as both an artist and curator.
-She is part of the research project “Methodology for Approaching and Producing Decolonial Semiotic Practices” (REA, San Isidro, Bs.
-As.).
-She offers seminars and training on ephemeral kilns (pre-Hispanic technologies).
+Artist, manager, teacher, and researcher.
+She studied Visual Arts Teaching (REA) and holds a degree in Visual Arts (UMSA).
+She has participated in various training spaces, including workshops with Ana Gallardo, Verónica Gómez, Héctor Maranessi, seminars with Hernán Vargas, Clarisa Appendino, Jimena Croceri, Luis Terán, Chiachio & Giannone, Florencia Caiazza, La tercera oreja – Tsonami Chile, and the curatorial art camp with Kekena Corbalán.
+She participated as both artist and curator at Residencia Epecuén.
+She is part of the research project “Methodologies for addressing and producing artistic practices of semiotic decolonization” at REA (San Isidro, Buenos Aires).
+She provides seminars and training on ephemeral kilns (pre-Hispanic technologies).

 SUPPORTERS AND PARTNERS OF AMBOS MUNDOS/AAMM AND RESIDENCIA EPECUÉN